 I learned this recipe from my mother and since then I make it during Fasting or at times on weekends as well. :p The raw banana curry mixed with aromatic spices is without onion and garlic in them, so is a perfect choice for Navratri days.
 Make the recipe by following the instructions here.

-Pindi Chana Masala has been my on-the-go Vrat Recipe since forever.
+Pindi Chana Masala is no onion no garlic chana masala curry recipe.
 It tastes delicious and is very easy to make.
 Since it has no onion or garlic in it, you can easily make it during Navratri days.
 Eat the Pindi chana masala with paratha or poori in Navratri for lunch or breakfast.

 MULTANI STYLE BAINGAN TAMATAR KI SABZI